ZodaciOS/Alia/README.md

 # Detection

-Unless I can find a client bypass this will most likely be detected but who cares.
+Unless I can develop a client bypass this will most likely be detected but who cares.
 This was mainly just as a simple project rather than something I want to make money from.

 # Installation